 With the future of the garden in mind Mr. Odell was instrumental in organizing the Friends of the Wild Flower Garden in the summer of 1952.
 He was its president until his death.
 It was his dearest wish that the Friends would guarantee the continuance of the Garden in the event of his death.
 Membership fees and donations would supplement the allocations of the Park Board and would continue the unique contribution the Wild Flower Garden makes to Minneapolis.

 The future of the Wild Flower Garden now lies with the Friends of the Wild Flower Garden.
 The memorial which would mean most to the man who gave so much of this time, his devotion and his money to the development of the Wild Flower Garden as a sanctuary and an educational project for Minneapolis is its continuance.
 Two or three years of neglect because of insufficient maintenance and the garden would be an overgrown mass of weeds, its significance lost, the labor of years destroyed.
 The challenge now lies with us.”

-In the Garden she noted the Showy-Lady’s-slippers in bloom on June 21, tying 1936 for the latest bloom date recorded.
+In the Garden she noted the Showy-Lady’s-slippers in bloom on June 21, tying 1936 for a late bloom date, only exceeded by 1945 when they bloomed on June 28.
 She planted another 300 Interrupted Ferns (Osmunda claytoniana) in the new Fern Glen and July 8th was so cold she had to start a fire in office stove.

 “Plants of many varieties have been purchased and given a start in the garden.
 Many more have been transplanted from wild areas that have been disturbed or cleared for building expansion, agricultural purposes or swamp draining.